apache/hertzbeat/home/docs/community/code-style-and-quality-guide.md

 1. `ISSUE`/`PR`(pull request) driving and naming

-    - Ensure that `PR` corresponds to `ISSUE`.
-   > **Note**: `Hotfix` issue does not need to follow this rule, such as fixing spelling errors in `JavaDoc` or `document` files.
+    - After creating a new `PR`, you need to associate the existing corresponding `ISSUE` at the Github Development button on the `PR` page (if there is no corresponding ISSUE, it is recommended to create a new corresponding ISSUE).

     - Title naming format
-      When naming `PR`, you can refer to the `[ISSUE-XXXX][Feature/Improve/Refactor/Bug/Cleanup] Title` of the pull request, where `ISSUE-XXXX` should be replaced with the actual `ISSUE` number.
-        - The second part describes the type of `PR`, such as new features, improvement, refactor, etc.
-        - If all changes to `PR` are within a certain module or component, they can be indicated in the commit message.
+      `[feature/bugfix/doc/improve/refactor/bug/cleanup] title`

 2. Description

     - Please fill in the `PR` template to describe the contribution.
 So that the reviewer can understand the problem and solution from the description, rather than just from the code.
-    - Ensure that the description is sufficient to illustrate the problem addressed by the `PR`.
-    - Small changes do not require too much description.
-    - In an ideal scenario, the problem is described in `ISSUE`, and most of the description is copied from there.

-3. Try to break down changes into pure types of changes
+    - Check the CheckList

-    - It's recommended that `PR` should be arranged changes such as `Cleanup`, `Refactor`, `Improve`, and `Feature` into separated `PRs`/`Commits`.
+3. It's recommended that `PR` should be arranged changes such as `cleanup`, `Refactor`, `improve`, and `feature` into separated `PRs`/`Commits`.
-    - In this way, the reviewers can independently view cleaning and refactoring, and ensure that these changes do not change behavior.
-    - Then, the reviewer can independently review the core changes and ensure that they are a clean and robust change.
-    - In extreme cases, if a rollback commit is required, it can provide the optimal granularity for version rollback selection.
-    - In addition, significant contributions should be split into a set of independent changes that can be reviewed independently.

-4. Commit message
+4. Commit message(English, lowercase, no special characters)
-   The commit of messages should follow a pattern similar to the `PR`: `[ISSUE-XXXX][Feature/Improve/Refactor/Cleanup] Title of the pull request`.
+   The commit of messages should follow a pattern similar to the `[feature/bugfix/doc/improve/refactor/bug/cleanup] title`

-    - `[ISSUE-xxxx1][Improve(ment)] Improve ...`
-    - `[ISSUE-xxxx2][Refactor] Refactor ...`
-    - `[ISSUE-xxxx3][Feature] Support ...`
-    - `[ISSUE-xxxx4][Bug] Fix  ...`
-    - `[ISSUE-xxxx5][Feature][subtask] Support ...`
-    - `[Hotfix][module_name] Fix xxx comments ...`

-> **Note**: Try to use git history instead of annotated code (not mandatory)

 ## 2 Code Checkstyle

-- Backend code formatting Maven plugin: `spotless` Just run `mvn spotless:apply` in the project repo root directory after installing the plugin.

-- Backend code specification Maven plugin: `checkstyle` Just run `mvn checkstyle:checkstyle` after installing the plugin.
+- Backend code specification Maven plugin: `checkstyle` Just run `mvn checkstyle:checkstyle`.

 - Frontend code formatting plugin `eslint`
-    - The original command is `npx eslint --cache --max-warnings 0 "{src,mock}/**/*.{vue,ts,tsx}" --fix`
-    - Encapsulated as `npm run lint:eslint`
+  Just run `npm run lint:fix` in web-app

 ## 3 Programming Specification